Twitter lifts Daines' account suspension after alleged profile picture violation

 Twitter suspended Daines' account saying he violated their gratuitous gore policy, which states you cannot show animal torture or killings.

-After Daines' suspension gained attention, people started flooding Twitter posting their own hunting photos, including Gov. Greg Gianforte.
+After Daines' suspension gained attention, people started flooding Twitter posting their own hunting photos, including Gov. Greg Gianforte and Rep. Matt Rosendale.

 Heck of a buck, Cindy.
 We're two lucky guys, @SteveDaines. pic.twitter.com/a29582Ls9P— Governor Greg Gianforte (@GovGianforte) February 7, 2023